-Moreover, this English-speaking country offers quality assured international qualifications and for international students the ability to work part-time while studying abroad.
+This English-speaking country offers quality-assured international qualifications and for international students the ability to work part-time while studying abroad.
 Another key reason for many international students choosing Ireland as a popular study abroad destination is the 24-months stay back period offered by the country.
-This, combined with the booming Information and Communication Technology (ICT) industry, makes Ireland as one of the most-targeted country for students aspiring to study abroad.
-The Irish Education System also enables talented students secure lucrative jobs with large multinational companies in the technology and management sectors.
-Ireland offers the best of Europe, primarily for being an excellent study abroad destination due to the quality of its education system, but also due to it being a resourceful European country with key role to play in the advancement of information and communication technology industries.
+This, combined with the booming Information and Communication Technology (ICT) industry, makes Ireland one of the most-targeted countries for students aspiring to study abroad.
+The Irish Education System also enables talented students to secure lucrative jobs with large multinational companies in the technology and management sectors.
+Ireland offers the best of Europe, primarily for being an excellent study abroad destination due to the quality of its education system, but also due to it being a resourceful European country with a key role to play in the advancement of information and communication technology industries.

-Study in Ireland to experience not just a high-quality education system, but also scenic locations from fantasy movies, excellent connectivity with the rest of the Europe and a booming ICT industry for seeking highly skilled employment.
+Study in Ireland to experience not just a high-quality education system, but also scenic locations from fantasy movies, excellent connectivity with the rest of Europe, and a booming ICT industry for seeking highly skilled employment.